-- (f) Shift differential (Shift Differential Article) will be added to the basic hourly rate before cash overtime is computed. - (g) An employee required to work more than sixteen (16) consecutive hours shall be given consideration for compensatory time off with pay, on an hour-for-hour basis, on his or her next

-(h) Notwithstanding any other provisions in this contract, all Agency of Transportation employees directed to work at field assignments other than their official duty stations shall receive compensation and expense reimbursement in accordance with this Article.
-All travel time compensable under this Article shall be considered time worked for purposes of computing overtime.

-(i) Compensation for Travel Time

-- (1) Employees on short term field assignments (i.e., assignments to field locations in a geographic area for a period of time not exceeding ten (10) consecutive workdays) will be compensated for time actually spent traveling to the short term field assignment and return, whether such travel is during normal working hours or not.
-This shall not be construed to prevent management from directing an employee to remain overnight at any field assignment; in accordance with rules and regulations of the department. - (2) Employees on long term field assignments (i.e., assignments to field locations in a geographic area for a period of time which exceeds ten (10) consecutive workdays) will be paid one (1) round trip per week travel time.
+- (f) Shift differential (Shift Differential Article) will be added to the basic hourly rate before cash overtime is computed. - (g) An employee required to work more than sixteen (16) consecutive hours shall be given consideration for compensatory time off with pay, on an hour-for-hour basis, on his or her next regularly-scheduled work shift.
+This provision is inapplicable to uniformed State Police or to employees in Overtime Category 13. - (h) Notwithstanding any other provisions in this contract, all Agency of Transportation employees directed to work at field assignments other than their official duty stations shall receive compensation and expense reimbursement in accordance with this Article.
+All travel time compensable under this Article shall be considered time worked for purposes of computing overtime. - (i) Compensation for Travel Time - (1) Employees on short term field assignments (i.e., assignments to field locations in a geographic area for a period of time not exceeding ten (10) consecutive workdays) will be compensated for time actually spent traveling to the short term field assignment and return, whether such travel is during normal working hours or not.
+This shall not be construed to prevent management from directing an employee to remain overnight at any field assignment; in accordance with rules and regulations of the department. - (2) Employees on long term field assignments (i.e., assignments to field locations in a geographic area for a period of time which exceeds ten (10) consecutive workdays) will be paid one (1) round trip per week travel time. - (i) Expenses department expense) shall be reimbursed for the cost of overnight lodging and meals in accordance with the Expense Reimbursement Article.